 It is common to see people stretching after they do an exercise.

-Does this help or make things worse when it comes to the rotator cuff?
+Does this help or make things worse for the rotator cuff?

-What he should have done is stretch the antagonist muscle (the muscle or muscle group that performs the opposite action or movement).
+He should have stretched the antagonist muscle (the muscle or muscle group that performs the opposite action or movement).

-For example, if you are working the back by doing a rowing exercise, after the exercise you would stretch out the antagonist, which is the chest.
-Doing this will help decrease tension in the chest, lengthen the chest muscles, and allows you to get greater range of motion and less resistance from the chest muscles when performing the rowing exercise.
+For example, if you are working the back by doing a rowing exercise, after the workout, you would stretch out the antagonist, which is the chest.
+Doing this will help decrease tension in the chest, lengthen the chest muscles, and allows you to get a more excellent range of motion and less resistance from the chest muscles when performing the rowing exercise.